apache/flink/README.md

 ```
 curl https://raw.github.com/stratosphere/stratosphere-quickstart/master/quickstart.sh | bash
 ```
-The quickstart sample contains everything to develop a Stratosphere Job on your computer.
+The quickstart sample contains everything to develop a Stratosphere Job on your computer and run it in a local embedded runtime.
 No setup needed.
+Further quickstart guides are at http://stratosphere.eu/quickstart/

 ## Build Stratosphere